 Selecting this option will lock the keypad from accidental key entries.
 Once the keypad is locked, the display will return to the feedback display and ignore keys.
 To unlock the keypad, either power down the controller or press any key for about 3 seconds.
 The keypad will remain unlocked until it is locked again using the same menu option.
-This option is restored to unlock on powerup.
+This option is restored to unlock on power-up.

-Recall Config.
+Config.
+Menu.